MatkoKardum/PLC-Automation/README.md

-# HiP — Hydraulics & Pneumatics Simulations
+# H&P — Hydraulics & Pneumatics Simulations

 All circuits are built and simulated in **FluidSim** (`.ct` files), covering a wide range of control techniques — from basic directional control to advanced GRAFCET-based sequential logic.